-1 What are the legal sources that set out the antitrust law applicable to vertical restraints?
+What are the legal sources that set out the antitrust law applicable to vertical restraints?

 The key source on the regulation of vertical restraints in the United Kingdom is the Competition Act 1998 (the CA).
+The relevant elements of the CA follow the structure of article 101 of the Treaty on the Functioning of the European Union (TFEU) (formerly article 82 of the EC Treaty - see EU chapter).
 Section 2(1) of the CA prohibits agreements between undertakings that may affect trade within the UK and have as their object or effect, the prevention, restriction or distortion of competition within the UK (the chapter I prohibition).
 Section 2(4) of the CA renders agreements falling within the chapter I prohibition void.
 Section 9(1) of the CA in essence provides that the chapter I prohibition will not apply where the economic benefits of an agreement outweigh its anti-competitive effects.